 Non-Toxic, Homemade Diaper Cream

-When it’s nearly melted, add the coconut oil, cocoa butter, cod liver oil, and lanolin.
+- When the beeswax is nearly melted, add the coconut oil, cocoa butter, cod liver oil, and lanolin.
 Continue to heat gently until everything is liquid.

-Pour the mixture into the chilled bowl and add the zinc oxide and bentonite clay.
-Stir to incorporate the powders, then return to the freezer for about 10 minutes.
+- Pour the mixture into the chilled bowl and add the zinc oxide and bentonite clay.
+Stir to incorporate the powders, then return to the freezer for 5-10 minutes.

 Beeswax provides a stability for the diaper cream through any temperature and provides a moisture barrier for the skin.
 Raw beeswax is also known for its antimicrobial and antibacterial properties.